snac-cooperative/technical-docs/Requirements/Generated Documents.md

 ## System Reports

+While the web interface is the primary public face of SNAC, many other views of the data and meta data are necessary, especially for admins and governance.
+Those "views" are reports and will primary be generated via integration of a third-party reporting package such as Jaspersoft Business Intelligence Suite, which is free, open source, and includes a full range of tools.

 For each user of the system, the following reports should be available for download:

 * List of records the user has edited